If you read our guide to the best things to do in Donegal, you’ll know that you could easily spend a month in this county and never get bored.

 You can literally head off on a ramble at Ireland’s most northerly point with a couple of Alpacas to guide you as you stroll.

-Hiking with Alpacas at Malin Head
+Hiking with Alpacas in Donegal

 Yes, you can head off on a hike around Malin Head with your very own Alpaca as your rambling companion.

-The tour is run by John and Patricia McGonagle and their three sons Danny, Aidan and Sean… and their four Alpacas; Bounce, Mojo, Chestnut and Badger (whoever named them deserves a serious pat on the back!)
+The tour is run by John and Patricia McGonagle and their three sons Danny, Aidan and Sean… and their four Alpacas; Bounce, Mojo, Chestnut and Badger (whoever named them deserves a serious pat on the back!).

 Those that visit Wild Alpaca Way will, over the course of a 70-minute ramble, experience a chunk of Ireland’s most northerly point in the company of a very friendly (and fluffy!)
 Alpaca.